liannebaff/Atlantic_Hurricanes_Dataset_Project/README.md

 This repository contains an Excel-based analysis of a dataset of the most significant hurricanes in Atlantic history.
 The project demonstrates the use of the `SWITCH` function in Excel.

 ### 🎯 Key skills demonstrated:
-`SWITCH FUNCTION` `CONDITIONAL LOGIC` `CATEGORICAL DATA ASSIGNMENT` `LOGICAL FORMULAS`
+`SWITCH FUNCTION` &nbsp; `CONDITIONAL LOGIC` &nbsp; `CATEGORICAL DATA ASSIGNMENT` &nbsp; `LOGICAL FORMULAS`

+---

 ### 🗂️ Dataset Structure
-The initial dataset contained the historical storm data (1870 - 2017) including when dates, financial impact, maximum wind speed and a separate table listing the Saffir-Simpson hurricane categories.
-The Saffir-Simpson Hurricane Wind Scale is a classification system used to measure the intensity of hurricanes based on their maximum wind speed.
-The scale ranges from 1 to 5, with hurricanes assigned as Categpory 5 having the highest maximum wind speed and those assigned Category 1 having the lowest wind speed.
+The initial dataset contained:
+* Historical Atlantic hurricane data (1870 - 2017) including dates, financial impact, maximum wind speed.
+* A table listing the Saffir-Simpson hurricane categories.
+   * The Saffir-Simpson Hurricane Wind Scale is a classification system used to measure the intensity of hurricanes based on their maximum wind speed.
+   * The scale ranges from 1 to 5, with hurricanes assigned as Category 5 having the highest maximum wind speed and those assigned Category 1 having the lowest wind speed.

-The below key metrics have been recorded for each hurricane; each represents a column of the dataset:
+* The below key metrics have been recorded for each hurricane; each represents a column of the dataset:

 | Column Name           | Description                                                |
 |-----------------------|------------------------------------------------------------|
 | Name                  | The official name of hurricane                             |